patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/data-input/data-input.md

 * A default option should always be selected for the user.
 If the user selects a different option, the default option should be automatically deselected.
 * To enable the user to select a null option, provide a radio button with the label “None.”
 * Use radio buttons if you’re presenting 5 or fewer options to the user.
 If you’re presenting more than 5 options, use a [single select list](#single-select).
-* If space is limited, you can also use radio buttons to nest other controls.
+* If space is limited, you can also use progressive disclosure by nesting other controls underneath a radio button.

     <img src="./img/nested-controls-radio.png" alt="Example of nested control with radio buttons" width="465"/>